How does it work?

 The Monash Scholars program brings high achieving students together.
 Like-minded participants gain the opportunity to build their social networks, to sustain them through their final years of school and into university.

 Hear from our scholars

 2013-2015 Monash Scholars cohort

-Currently in 5th year Bachelor of Laws (Honours)/Bachelor of Arts
+Recently graduated from Bachelor of Laws (Honours)/Bachelor of Arts

 “I was a part of the inaugural Monash Scholars’ cohort and graduated in 2015.
 The best part of the program was the people.
 It was incredible to have an opportunity to meet with like minded and inspiring students from across the state whilst I was still in high school – it also meant that on the first day, there were plenty of familiar faces on campus!
 Highlights of the program for me were the many interactive seminars run by the Monash Scholars’ team covering areas such as leadership and networking.
 Being part of the Monash Scholars’ program whilst in high school gave me confidence when starting at Monash – I already knew the campus, had made friends and knew what to expect from my classes, making the transition seamless.
 Facilitated by the amazing Monash Scholars’ team, I also had the opportunity to connect with lecturers in my interest areas and professional staff at the university, broadening my horizons and inspiring my future study before I even finished school”.

 John Paul College

 Currently in 4th year Bachelor of Education (Honours)/Bachelor of Science